zaphodbeeblebrox3rd/docker-scale-out/README.md

 exit
 ```

-## How to disable buidling xdmod container
+## How to disable building xdmod container

 This is will only disable attempts to build and start the container.